Source Code Management

 Compuware’s Agile SCM solution leverages the strengths of ISPW—including integrations with several Compuware mainframe tools as well as many cross-platform distributed DevOps tools—enabling developers to quickly and safely build, test and deploy mainframe code using several modern capabilities.

 Webhooks complement APIs by automatically providing data to applications, services and DevOps tools when workflow events have been triggered.
+In ISPW Webhooks, you can:

 Waiting in line behind other developers to make code changes is a poor development practice when mainframe teams need to be working in Agile two-week sprints.
 Mainframe teams must develop and deliver faster.
 ISPW’s multiple development areas enable parallel development.
 Additionally: